ddmitov/epigraphista/README.md

 Epigraphista is an [EpiDoc](https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator.

 It is implemented as a hybrid desktop or server application using [Bootstrap](http://getbootstrap.com/), JavaScript text conversion and [Perl 5](https://www.perl.org/) file-writing backend.
 As a server application it is usable in any standard web browser.
 As a desktop application it uses [Perl Executing Browser](https://github.com/ddmitov/perl-executing-browser), [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) as a GUI framework.
 Bulgarian and English versions are available and other translations can be added easily.

-## Desktop Version Runtime Requirements
+## Desktop Use Runtime Requirements
 * Linux, Mac or Windows Perl 5 distribution
 * [Perl Executing Browser](https://github.com/ddmitov/perl-executing-browser) or [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/)

-## Server Version Runtime Requirements
+## Server Use Runtime Requirements
 * HTTP server supporting Perl 5 CGI scripts
 * Graphical JavaScript-enabled browser on the client side